Merck Manual

 • Not all wheezing is caused by asthma.

-However, in most children, wheezing episodes stop by 6 to 10 years of age, and doctors do not diagnose these children as having asthma.
+However, in many children, wheezing episodes stop by 6 to 10 years of age, and doctors do not diagnose these children as having asthma.
 Such children have other causes for their recurring episodes of wheezing.

-Causes
+Causes of Wheezing

 The most common cause of a single, sudden episode of wheezing in infants and young children is usually a